 According to OFCOM’s latest research into media use, 94% of 8-11 year olds spend nearly 13½ hours a week online and almost a quarter of 8-11s have a social media profile.
 Their latest report assessing the current provision of children’s programming on TV and online shows that children are changing their viewing habits.
 There has been a drop of around 40% in children’s TV viewing time which has been replaced with on demand services and online content.
 YouTube is now used by a staggering 71% of 5-7 year olds.
 While online platforms, such as video sharing sites and social media, offer flexibility and access to a wide range of content, they also pose greater risks to children.
 This is because these providers operate under a much lower level of regulation in the UK than public service broadcasters.
 Clearly children from 3 upwards have greater access and spend more time using the internet in some shape or form than ever before and in the same report, it is noted that more than 25% of parent/carers of 5-15s were very concerned about online content.
 It is against this background that parent/carers at home and professionals in school strive to educate and safeguard children online, so it is no surprise that we have received a number of enquiries from our own parents/carers about our approach to e-safety at school and also asking for guidance on their children’s use of the internet at home.

-- In KS1 we use Digiduck, Smartie the Penguin and Hector’s World stories (see links below) children learn that they can go to exciting places online, but they need to follow certain rules to remain safe: keeping personal information private; choosing websites that are good for them to visit, and avoid sites that are not appropriate for them; learn that children sometimes can act like bullies when they are online; what cyberbullying means and what they can do when they encounter it.
+- We use Jessie&Friends, Digiduck, Smartie the Penguin and Hector’s World stories (see links below) to learn that though they can go to exciting places online, they need to follow certain rules to remain safe: keeping personal information private; choosing websites that are good for them to visit, and avoid sites that are not appropriate for them; learn that children sometimes can act like bullies when they are online; what cyberbullying means and what they can do when they encounter it.

-- In Y4 the children build on SMART.
+- Internet Secure + Internet Kind- In Y4 the children learn how to make strong passwords to secure their information online.
+They develop their caring thinking to find ways in which they can be ‘kind’ to others online.
 They use x-ray goggles to begin to be more critical thinkers and question the veracity of websites.

 - In school the children have access to laptops, desktops and tablets.
 In the home you should include other devices in your discussions that may allow internet access, particularly phones and gaming machines.